 Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
 These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
 Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.

 Corporates: Loans, bonds and commercial paper issued by companies other than banks and registered providers.
 These investments are not subject to bail-in, but are exposed to the risk of the company going insolvent.
-Loans to unrated companies will only be made as part of a diversified pool access is maintained.
-Accounting rules mean that certain financial instruments need to be valued at year end and paper gains/losses at the balance sheet date are charged to the income and expenditure account.
-Such instruments do not form the mainstay of our in order to spread the risk widely.
+Loans to unrated companies will only be made as part of a diversified pool in order to spread the risk widely.

 Registered Providers: Loans to, and bonds issued by, guaranteed by, or secured on the assets of Registered Providers of Social Housing (Housing Associations).
 These bodies are tightly regulated by and, as providers of public services, retain the likelihood of receiving government support if needed.

 Pooled Funds: Shares in diversified investment vehicles consisting of the any of the above investment types, plus equity shares and property.
 These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
 Short-term Money Market Funds that offer same-day liquidity and very low volatility may be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period could be used for longer investment periods.
 Bond, equity and property funds offer enhanced returns over the longer term, but are more volatile in the short term.
 These allow diversification into asset classes other than cash without the need to own and manage the underlying investments.
 Because Property funds have no defined maturity date and can be deemed capital expenditure, the Authority will seek guidance on the status of any fund it may consider using.
 The performance and continued suitability of any Fund will be monitored regularly.